aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfcompliance/_index.md

 ```

 The output file will comply with the PDF/A-2a (ISO 19005-2) standard.
 This level includes all the requirements of PDF/A-2u and additionally requires that document structure be included (also known as being "tagged"), with the objective of ensuring that document content can be searched and repurposed.

+ **Remarks:**

 Note that exporting the document structure significantly increases the memory consumption, especially for the large documents.

 ### PDF_A_2_U {#PDF-A-2-U}
 ```